 - Regulations compliance

 Since 2004, Todd has been recognized as a Marquis Who’s Who in America, American Law, and Finance and Business.
+He has consistently provided his clients with personalized care and premier representation, earning himself a long list of well-received reviews.

 Mr. Herbst earned his J.D. from the John Marshall School of Law and his B.A. from the City University of New York.
 He was admitted to the New York Bar in 1977.